Customer Experience

 Helping our government earn the trust of its customers by meeting their needs and expectations.

 The public deserves user-friendly services from the federal government, whether it’s veterans who need health care, taxpayers who seek assistance from the IRS or college students who apply for financial aid.
-The public consistently rates federal agencies far behind other sectors and industries, while viewing the private sector as more capable of adapting quickly to changing customer needs.
+Yet, the public consistently rates federal agencies far behind other sectors and industries.
+It also views the private sector as more capable of adapting quickly to changing customer needs.
 This disparity leads to a lack of trust in government.

 To bolster how agencies interact with customers, we share knowledge and leading practices through research, events, papers and reports; advocate for removing policy and legislative barriers; convene people who oversee the customer experience at their organizations; and hold agencies accountable by publishing annual insights on their interactions with the public.